 Looking for an error-causing resource can be done simply by observing red arrows in the graph.
 Red arrows represent a problematic call that has a more 0.5% error rate.
 To gain a better understanding you can click on the relevant node to see more information, and jump to traces to explore the exact issue.
 In addition, you can drill into a detailed breakdown of your service’s calls by clicking on it, and looking at the duration breakdown.

 When it comes to serverless versus container and/or Kubernetes environments, service maps provide similar functionality.
 The only difference is that with serverless, you can directly go to the relevant function in the serverless environment while in the container/K8s environment, you can directly jump to the specific pod as shown below.

 Service maps are a great tool to visualize complex architectures, view resource-specific metrics, reduce MTTD, and MTTR.
 With Epsagon, you can also build high performant systems as well as onboard new team members.
-We will discuss these benefits in more detail in our upcoming blogs.
-Thus, having a service map is greatly beneficial for any observability solution.
+You can read about the benefits here.